williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/auth-overview/index.md

 - The "authorization server", which is the server that issues the access token.
 In this case Okta is the authorization server.
 - The "resource owner", normally your application's end-user, that grants permission to access the resource server with an access token.
 - The "client", which is the application that requests the access token from Okta and then passes it to the resource server.
-- The "resource server", which accepts the access token and therefore also must verify that it is valid.
+- The "resource server", which accepts the access token and must verify that it is valid.
 In this case this is your application.

 Other important terms:

 - An OAuth 2.0 "grant" is the authorization given (or "granted") to the client by the user.
 Examples of grants are "authorization code" and "client credentials".
-- The "access token" is given by the authorization server (Okta) in exchange for the grant.
+- The "access token" is issued by the authorization server (Okta) in exchange for the grant.
 - The "refresh token" is an optional token that can be exchanged for a new access token if the access token has expired.

 The usual OAuth 2.0 grant flow looks like this: